Dr Louise Thompson

-My research focuses on the UK Parliament and I am particularly interested in parliamentary committees, the legislative process and public engagement with Parliament and the political process.
+My research focuses on the UK Parliament, particularly the legislative process, committees, political parties and public engagement within Parliament.
 My wider research interests are in legislative studies, British politics and constitutional reform.
-I have published widely on the impact of public bill committees on government legislation and continue to research in this area, focusing on the impact of coalition/majority governments on committee work and on the impact of the Scottish National Party on committee scrutiny.
+I have published widely on the impact of parliament on government legislation and continue to research in this area.
+Projects which I am currently working on include:

-I am the Co-Convenor of the PSA’s Parliaments and Legislatures Specialist Group, a member of the Study of Parliament Group and a research associate at the Centre for Legislative Studies (University of Hull).
+I am the Co-Convenor of the PSA’s Parliaments and Legislatures Specialist Group, a member of the Study of Parliament Group and a member of the Editorial Board of the Journal of Legislative Studies.

 - 'Debunking the Myths of Bill Committees in the British House of Commons'.

 © 2015 Political Studies Association.Bill committees play a crucial role in the scrutiny of government legislation, yet they have traditionally been overlooked by academics and journalists in favour of the more newsworthy aspects of parliamentary scrutiny on the floor of the House of Commons chamber or by investigative select committees.
 This lack of interest has perpetuated a series of myths about bill committee work.
 This article discusses the common depictions of bill committees before demonstrating why these are incorrect.
 It argues that these incorrect assumptions can damage our perception of the policy influencing power of Parliament and that bill committees deserve a kinder billing in the literature.

 - 'Evidence taking under the microscope: How has oral evidence affected the scrutiny of legislation in House of Commons committees?'.